First, a Definition

 There is a difference between technically correct and genuinely good.
 AI can produce a video that has the right dimensions, the right logo placement, the right audio levels, and the right color palette.
 It will still look like every other AI-generated video.
 The thing that makes creative work memorable is taste: knowing which rules to break, which conventions to ignore, and which unexpected juxtaposition to pursue.

 I review every deliverable that leaves Production Soup.
-Not because I do not trust the pipeline.
-Because the pipeline does not have 15 years of intuition about what separates forgettable from remarkable.
+Not because I do not trust the system.
+Because the system does not have 15 years of intuition about what separates forgettable from remarkable.

 Client Relationships